Frank1219/GenomeScripts/README.md

 # GenomeScripts
-some scripts about genome analysis
+This repositories include some scripts about genome analysis

-This is a script of extracting longest mRNA of a genome.
+The script of fa_cds_longest.py is used to extract the longest mRNA of a genome and filter the peps by length.